Residue sums for superconformal indices: Convergent residue sums

 We can now directly observe the previously mentioned difficulties.
 First, ellipticity of the integrand in $s_{N-1}$ implies that the residues associated with the poles in \eqref{eq:pole-tower-suN-n=4-schur} do not depend on $k$.
 If we were to sum the residues over $k$ first, we would thus obtain a divergent residue sum.
 This divergence can be avoided by summing the residues over $j$ first, \textit{i.e.}, summing over the residues in an annulus $|q|^{k+1}\leq |s_{N-1}|< |q|^{k}$, for fixed $k$, which gives a vanishing answer.\footnote{We mention the former option since it will relate more directly to the Macdonald and full superconformal index cases, where the residues in a given annulus do not sum to zero.} It follows that the Schur index is determined by a contribution from the origin.
 But, this brings in our second issue, namely, that the poles in \eqref{eq:pole-tower-suN-n=4-schur} accumulate at the origin, such that the integrand has a non-isolated essential singularity at $s_{N-1}=0$.
 Any subsequent integral has the same issue, since the integrand is elliptic in all $s_i$.

-Let us rephrase the above argument, for why the contribution from the origin is non-vanishing, in a manner that will generalize to the Macdonald and full superconformal index, whose integrands are not elliptic.\footnote{The following argument is adapted from Section 4.10 of \cite{Gasper_Rahman_2004}.} For simplicity, we make the argument only for the $s_{N-1}$ integral, but it extends to each subsequent integral as well.
-First, note that the residue sum of an integral on a contour $K$ is upper bounded by
+Let us rephrase the above argument, for why the ``contribution from the origin'', as defined in general by $I_0$ in \eqref{eq:I0-defn}, is non-vanishing, in a manner that will generalize to the Macdonald and full superconformal index, whose integrands are not elliptic.\footnote{The following argument is adapted from Section 4.10 of \cite{Gasper_Rahman_2004}.} We focus on the $s_{N-1}$ integral, but the argument extends to each subsequent integral as well.
+First, note that an integral on a contour $K$ is upper bounded by a Cauchy-Schwarz inequality